mfdlabs/grid-bot/README.md

 ## Copyright and Licensing

 This project is licensed under the Apache-2.0 License, and is provided as is.
-The project is not intended to be used for any commercial purposes, and is not intended to be used for any commercial gain.
+The project is not intended to be used for any commercial purposes.

 All code and releases in this repository, that were made before the license was added, are subject to copyright and are unlicensed.
 The license only applies to code and releases made after the license was added.
-Usage of code and releases made before the license was added is at your own risk, but is distribution of code and releases made after the license was added is subject to DMCA takedown requests.
+Usage of code and releases made before the license was added is at your own risk, but distribution of code and releases made before the license was added is subject to DMCA takedown requests.

 This notice only serves the purpose of giving a clear understanding of project boundaries and limitations, and should be taken into account when using this project.